-When planting shrubs in your garden, consider the following if you care to invite butterflies for a visit.
+When planting shrubs in your garden, consider the following if you want to invite butterflies for a visit:

 Perennials for Attracting Butterflies

 Prepare a hole that is twice as wide as the root ball.
-Partially fill the hole with acid planting mix or compost.
-The hole should be the same depth as planted by the nursery.
+Partially fill the hole with acidic planting mix or compost.
+The hole should be the same depth as the planter or root ball.
 Heathers have very shallow root systems, so be sure not to plant too deep.
-Score or scratch the root ball to loosen up the roots so the plant will establish easier.
-On an average, the heather flower should be planted 2-3 ft. apart.
+Score or scratch the root ball to loosen up the roots so the plant will establish more easily.
+On average, heather plants should be spaced 2-3 ft. apart.

 Heather Plant Care

-Never let the plants dry out.
+Never let your heather plants dry out.
 This is a recipe for disaster, especially for newer plantings.
 Water deeply at least once a week.
 Remove any weeds carefully.
-Be careful with weed killers as they easily damage the heathers and heaths as well.
+Be careful with herbicides as they easily damage your plants as well.
 Mulching is beneficial in the winter months, but be sure to keep mulch away from the stems and crowns.

 Fertilization is almost always helpful.
 A light application of acid-loving, slow release fertilizer in the early spring is ideal.
 Fertilizers should be granular and not applied to the foliage.
-It is best to sprinkle the fertilizers around the base of the plants about 2” from the stems.
+It is best to sprinkle fertilizer around the base of the plants about 2 inches from the stems.

-If you’re lucky enough to call the Pacific Northwest your home, we can help you find heather plants for sale at our Portland Nursery and Garden Center .
+If you’re lucky enough to call the Pacific Northwest your home, we can help you find heather plants for sale at our Portland garden center .
 We look forward to working with you on your home garden project!